codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-on-prem.md

 Click **Save application**.

 After app creation, note down the created Application ID and Client Secret.
-They will be required for the settings in Codefresh Admin Console-IDPs
+They will be required for the settings in **Codefresh Admin**->**IDPs** as shown below:

+{% include image.html
+  lightbox="true"
+  file="/images/enterprise/installation/git-idp.png"
+  url="/images/enterprise/installation/git-idp.png"
+    %}

 >Note: When configuring the default IDP (for GitHub, GitLab, etc), do not modify the Client Name field.
-Please keep them as GitHub, GitLab, bitbucket, etc. Otherwise, the signup and login views won’t work.
+Please keep them as GitHub, GitLab, BitBucket, etc. Otherwise, the signup and login views won’t work.

 ### Proxy Configuration